spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

    :::

 8. After installation finishes, power up the device.
-Let your device automatically choose the option from the GRand Unified Bootloader (GRUB) menu.
+Let your device automatically choose the option from the GRand Unified Bootloader (GRUB) Menu.
 It should boot directly to Edge device registration.
+Refer to [Edge Host Registration](../../site-deployment/site-installation/edge-host-registration.md) to learn more about Edge host registration.

 ## Validate